-I'm writing this one in first person for once.
-Sarah, founder of Girls that Scuba, accepting all of the "man bashing/feminist" comments as an individual rather than letting it fall on the GTS community like it does once too often.
-I am the one who asked the girls to share their experiences and I am the one that asked if I could write an article about it, because if there is one thing I have learnt over the last year of building the largest community of female scuba divers in the world it is the POWER of social media.
+I’m writing this one in first person for once.
+Sarah, founder of Girls that Scuba, accepting all of the “man bashing/feminist” comments as an individual rather than letting it fall on the GTS community like it does all too often.
+I am the one who asked the girls to share their experiences and I am the one that asked if I could write an article about it, because if there is one thing I have learnt over the last year of building the largest community of women scuba divers in the world it is the POWER of social media.

 I did this to allow the girls, and myself, to voice our opinions in a safe environment where we can discuss and encourage each other in our experiences.
 This is OUR contribution to #metoo.
 This is Girls that Scuba at our most vulnerable, yet strongest form.
 We are here to make a difference, and our voices will never, EVER, be silenced

 If you feel differently, my personal email address is [email protected] – let’s talk.

 Ladies, if you’d like to add any comments or read through more, join our private Facebook group for women and take a look through the thread here.
 We are constantly having conversations with our community on how we can correctly report incidents of sexual harassment or assault.

 *All comments are anonymous.

 I always have problems finding dive buddies, specially in the tech community.
 It’s actually a nightmare to tell any guy to go diving, because they always think I’m hitting on them (nothing further from reality).
 It is worse if they have a girlfriend, the girlfriend sometimes gets jealous.
 Also, they tend to think you can’t carry your gear… or make fun of you carrying your gear (I’m quite small….)
 I found that in several countries.